AlexanderApanovich/rpi-power-button/README.md

 # rpi-power-button

 Python script to power on/off Raspberry PI 4

 Guide for Raspberry PI 4:
 1. Connect button between GPIO 3 (SCL) and ground
+(we use SCL, because its only pin which allows hardware start)
 2. git clone https://github.com/AlexanderApanovich/rpi-power-button.git
 3. cd rpi-power-button
 4. sudo ./install